ucll-programming/CourseMaterial_P1Sem2/00-introduction/04-assignment-running-tests/assignment-running-tests.en.md

 ### INFO
 In the future, there will be many tests per exercise.
-If you made a mistake, there tests could all fail and you will be faced with a barrage of error messages.
+If you made a mistake, these tests could all fail and you will be faced with a barrage of error messages.
 You can have pytest stop running after the first failure.